 - Objects to set visibility:

-- Any meta boxes registered with the Meta Box plugin or WordPress core meta boxes.
+- Meta boxes registered with the Meta Box plugin or WordPress core meta boxes.

-- Any fields registered with Meta Box plugin.
+- Custom fields registered with Meta Box plugin.

 - Lots of operators such as

 regular expression.
 All of them can combine with not operator to make negate operator (See the documentation for list of conditions).

 - Works seamlessly with entire fields included Group.

 - Set the visibility condition according to other fields’ values, categories, post format, post title and all other form elements.

 - Clean and easy-to-understand syntax.